WoozyMasta/metricz-exporter/README.md

     # Steam A2S_INFO query
     a2s:
       # A2S endpoint host:port
+      # It's best to indicate the public IP address here
       address: 127.0.0.1:27016

       # How often to poll A2S (should be >= deadline_timeout)